Farewe/invacost/Readme.md

     ## Warning in calculateRawAvgCosts(db.over.time): There are 8 cost values for periods earlier than 1960, which will be removed.

-    ## Warning in calculateRawAvgCosts(db.over.time): There are 1cost values for periods later than 2017 which will be removed.
+    ## Warning in calculateRawAvgCosts(db.over.time): There are 1 cost values for periods later than 2017 which will be removed.

 We can get a summary of the results by typing the name of the object in the console